-December 3rd, 2014 · No Comments · Best of Bridgeport, News and Events
+November 28th, 2015 · No Comments · Best of Bridgeport, Education, News and Events

-It wouldn’t be Thanksgiving without OIB’s annual salute to Connecticut’s wilderness warrior, Bridgeport native, Joe Haines who’s eaten just about everything that cannot eat him.
+If you’re looking for something unique for your Thanksgiving Day table there’s no better guidance than OIB’s annual salute to Connecticut’s wilderness warrior, Bridgeport native Joe Haines, who’s eaten just about everything that cannot eat him.
 There’s even a recipe for squirrel cacciatore.
 Grab multiple eggnogs and check it out.
-Once Muriel Haines’ five friends inhaled the aromas coming from the kitchen, her husband Joe had […]
+Once Muriel Haines’ five friends […]

-November 11th, 2014 · 3 Comments · Analysis and Comment, Best of Bridgeport
+November 10th, 2015 · No Comments · Analysis and Comment, Best of Bridgeport

-Tiger Ted Lowry had such a special story to tell, it’s worth repeating in honor of Veterans Day.
+Tiger Ted Lowry from Cassflix on Vimeo.
+Tiger Ted Lowry had such a special story to tell, it’s worth repeating in honor of Veterans Day on Wednesday.
 One of my favorite interviews was with Lowry, the only fighter to twice go the distance with Rocky Marciano.
 Lowry boxed often in Bridgeport.
-He was also part of a secret World War II mission “The Fire-Fly […]
+He was also part […]

 October 24th, 2015 · 1 Comment · Best of Bridgeport, News and Events